Looking for an Internships?

 If you are not a student or have exhausted your school as a resource, begin looking on the internet for internships.
 A simple search in any search engine should pull up hundreds of internship websites which can allow you to fine-tune your search further to get just what you are looking for.
 You might also consider searching on popular job websites like

 If you already know what you want or aren't having luck searching for an internship, target specific companies in the field you are interested.
-After finding their names you can go to their websites, typically under the employment page, to see if they have an intern program.
+After finding their names you can go to their websites (Make profile on their career website, it takes time so start early!), typically under the employment page, to see if they have an intern program.
 If all else fails, send an email to the company and express your interest in being an intern for them.
 They might not have an intern program, but when they find you want to work with them they might create a program just for you.

-4)Use Your Network: Finally, you can also use the people you know to keep an eye out for internship opportunities.
+Finally, you can also use the people you know to keep an eye out for internship opportunities.
 Professors and other students in your major might know about un-posted internships and they might even have the information you need to get your foot in the door.
 Keep in touch with your friends, lot of times there are positions and any kind of recommendation might help you to save time.

 How to choose and apply for an internship